To be exempt under Internal Revenue Code section 501(c)(19), an organization must be either:

 - At least 75 percent of its members are veterans, spouses of veterans, or related to a veteran within two degrees of consanguinity (i.e., grandparent, brother, sister, grandchild represent the most distant allowable relationships.

-- All members are either members of a veterans' post or organizations described in (A) above, or spouses of a member of such post or organization, or are related to a member of such post or organization within two degrees of consanguinity.
+- All members are either members of a veterans' post or organizations described above, or spouses of a member of such post or organization, or are related to a member of such post or organization within two degrees of consanguinity.

 - No part of its net earning inures to the benefit of any private shareholder or individual.